sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step16.md

 { valid: true, value: "Mark it as phony."},
 { valid: true, value: "Ignore errors with `-`."},
-{ valid: false, value: "Suppress the command echo with `@`."}, { valid: false, value: "Add prerequisites for the `story-%.text` targets"}, ]}>
+{ valid: false, value: "Suppress the command echo with `@`."}, { valid: false, value: "Add the `story-%.text` targets as prerequisites."}, ]}>
 <span slot="prompt">
 What will we need for a `clean` rule?